-All of us must have heard scholar economists in news channels discussing about inflation several times.
+All of us must have heard scholar economists in news channels discussing inflation several times.
 They all discuss how to reduce the rate of inflation.

 But do we all really know about inflation?

-If expressed in simple terms, then we can understand the meaning of inflation as costliness because the inflation has a direct effect on costliness.
+If expressed in simple terms, then we can understand the meaning of inflation as costliness because inflation has a direct effect on costliness.

 "Permanent and temporary increase in the price of goods and services is called inflation."